NNeuralDynamics/SpliSER/README.md

-### NDL note
+### NDL notes
 - SpliSER_v0_1_8_pysam.py uses pysam rather than samtools and is faster.
 - Duplicate sites can be produced from the same BAM file although rare.
-Recommedned to only keep the site with the higher alpha count.
+Recommened to only keep the site with the higher alpha count.
+This is due to the nature of RNA sequencing itself not code.
-- There is an unresolved bug when using --beta2Cryptic option.
-Using this flag will result in more duplicate splice sites from same sample (12/17/24)
+##### Additional functions
+- `combine` original implementaiont requires all bam files to be accesed indivudally and is generally very slow due to recurrent opening and closing of BAM files.
+- `collectSites` has been added to make a master list of sites found in all BAMs.
+- `fillSample` takes this master list of sites as input along with a given samples spliser bed file and BAM file.
+The sites from the master list (i.e., sites in other samples) will be added to to this spliser bed file with the associated beta reads (if any).

 <img src="Images/SpliSER.png" width="200">
 Splice-site Strength Estimation using RNA-seq